 - The discussion board is your space to interact with your colleagues related to current topics or responses to your colleague's statements. - Participate actively in the discussions, after completing the readings and carefully considering the issues. - Pay close attention to what your classmates write in online comments.
 Ask clarifying questions, when appropriate.
 These questions are meant to probe and shed new light ... not to minimize or devalue comments. - Think through and reread your comments before you post them. - Assume the best about others in the class and expect the best from them. - Value the diversity of the class.
-Recognize and value the experiences, abilities, and knowledge each person brings to class. - It's OK to disagree with ideas, but do not make personal attacks. - Be open to being challenged or confronted on your ideas or prejudices.
+Recognize and value the experiences, abilities, and knowledge each person brings to class. - It's okay to disagree with ideas, but remember that personal attacks rarely improve things. - Be open to being challenged or confronted on your ideas or prejudices.